tashikomaaa/neomongo.nvim/README.md

 ## 🚀 Features

 - 🔭 Telescope dashboard listing databases on the left and collections on the right
+- 📚 Collection picker that expands into a document list with live previews
-- 🧾 Live JSON preview with an ASCII banner showing the active connection
+- 🧾 ASCII banner highlighting the active connection, database, and document metadata
 - ✍️ Editable collection buffers (`:w` writes back to MongoDB using `mongosh`)
 - 🗃️ Connection profiles stored in `~/.config/nvim/neomongo_connections.lua`
 - ⚙️ Simple commands for connecting, listing databases, listing collections, and running ad hoc queries